nermine11/Amilcar/README.md

 Comment manually to not use Interent time servers the content of
 - #debian vendor zone
 - #use time sources from dhcp
-- #use ntp sources found in etc/chrony/sources.d
+- #use ntp sources
+found in /etc/chrony/chrony.conf

+- check /GPS to see how to choose the offsett

 ### Step 4: Setup the RTC
 ***Run RTC_setup.sh***